thegooddocsproject/website-hugo/content/en/blog/3-tricks-writers-block.md

   * Like "I should exercise"
 * Have a simple plan
   * 90 minutes x 3 times a week
-  * That includes just staring at a screen, if that's all you can do.
+  * That includes just staring at a screen, if that's all you can do
 * Or writing random bullet points

 When you feel enough momentum to write fuller statements and sections, stop the bullet points and get to that writing!
 Don't feel you need to finish your bullets—they're serving their purpose if they're getting you to produce content.
 Similarly, you don't need to write content based on what you captured in your bullets.
 You'll see I didn't in this post.